PerimeterX/marshmallow/README.md

 |[marshmallow without populating struct](https://github.com/PerimeterX/marshmallow/blob/8c5bba9e6dc0033f4324eca554737089a99f6e5e/benchmark_test.go#L162)|678616|1751 ns/op|608 B/op|18 allocs/op|

 **Marshmallow provides the best performance (up to X3 faster) while not requiring any extra coding.**
-In fact, marshmallow performs as fast as normal `json.Unmarshal` call, however, it populates both the map and the struct.
-When performing such usage a json library you actually lose all the data that doesn't get pushed into the struct.
+In fact, marshmallow performs as fast as normal `json.Unmarshal` call, however, such a call causes loss of data for all the fields that did not match the given struct.
+With marshmallow you never loose any data.

 |Benchmark|(1)|(2)|(3)|(4)|
 |--|--|--|--|--|